pdflynn/fast-orbit-engine/README.md

 TODO: write this section.

 FOE isn't really in a state yet where the user will be happy with using it.
-However, if you do want to install you should just be able to clone the repo, launch the Flask server in `flask-server` with the included Python `venv` and then run the react server in `foe`.
+However, if you do want to install you should just be able to clone the repo, launch the Flask server in `flask-server` after installing the libraries in `requirements.txt` and then run the react server in `foe`.
 Then, just go to `localhost:3000` in your browser.